wghou/tinyworlds/README.md

 Our world model consists of three modules:

 Video Tokenizer: This creates our vocabulary.
 In LLMs we can use the Byte-pair Encoding algorithm which merges symbols to maximize compression since language is inherently discrete, but continuous domains like audio and video require more clever tokenization.
-We tokenize by training a model to reconstruct a sequence of video, and place a small discrete bottleneck in the middle of the model which should learn to capture the most information contained in the base video.
+We tokenize by training a model to reconstruct a sequence of video, and place a small discrete bottleneck in the middle of the model which should learn to capture the maximum amount of information contained in the video.

 Latent Action Model: This infers the discrete action between two frames.
-Similarly to our video tokenizer, we do so by reconstructing the next frame conditioned on a discrete bottleneck of actions, and our uncompressed previous frame.
+Similarly to our video tokenizer, we do so by reconstructing the next frame conditioned on both the previous frame and a discrete bottleneck (our action) that encodes the maximum amount of information from the transition between previous and next frame.

-Dynamics Model: Given latent action and past frame tokens, predict latent next frame of video tokens.
+Dynamics Model: Given latent action and past frame tokens, predict next frame tokens.
+In practice during training, given latent action and partially-masked frame tokens, predict those masked frame tokens.
 This is the core of our world model that captures the dynamics of the video we give.

 For all 3, I used STTransformer, and for the Tokenizer and LAM, I used FSQVAE.